There is another world in Mediation

 • Preventive

-It is in the sense that it anticipates and foresees the conflict in gestation between people or group.
-Knowing where the conflict will be produced is very important for a good Mediator.
+It's in the sense that it anticipates and predicts the conflict brewing between individuals or groups.
+Knowing where the conflict will arise is very important for a good mediator.

-Mediation is whenever a Mediator comes into play when the conflict already exists and assists and helps people and groups to find solutions, to choose ways out of the conflict.
+Mediation is any time a Mediator intervenes when a conflict already exists and assists and helps people and groups find solutions, choosing ways out of the conflict.

 What does it do?